 I used to get these perplexed looking faces when I answered the question “What do you do?” or “What is it you are studying?

-I desperately wanted to shout out from the roof tops what a difference it made to our family’s well being and knew that if other families knew this information, they too could be encouraged to make small progress steps towards a wholefood/healing way of eating and experience abundant health.
+I desperately wanted to shout out from the roof tops what a difference it made to our family’s health and well-being and knew that if other families knew this information, they too could be encouraged to make small progress steps towards a wholefood/healing way of eating and experience abundant health.

 That’s when I found the term a health coach or nutrition coach.